Rholais/learn-c/wprintf/README.md

 #Formatted Output

-Demonstrating the use of `wprintf`.
+Demonstrating the usage of `wprintf`.

 ##	Recommended Reading Order